 Project design

 Project manager Martin Erasmuson

 Other project members Stephen Ferriss

 External providers/contractors

-Deliverables

-Milestones Date for completion Cost (excluding GST)

-1) Review Quarter 3 2017 \$28,480.00

-Review the information landscape from an EM perspective, confirm one to three scenarios and their respective information needs, how data is currently accessed and what data is missing, where (agency) the data is located.
+Deliverables Cost (excluding GST) Milestones Date for completion 1) Review Quarter 3 2018 \$28,480.00 Review the priorities established during 2017, confirm actions with the Ministry and address their respective information needs: how data is currently accessed and what data is missing, where (agency) the data is located.
 Establish agreements in principle with agencies.
 Report on findings with recommendation for next phase.
-This review will be a complete stand-alone document.
-Quarter 4 2017 \$28,480.00

-2) POC

-With reference to the dataset priorities established in 1 above, investigate the completeness of national coverage of spatial data (for example a seamless national Tsunami risk layer).
-Report on the success of that quest and show how that can be used by MCDEM's systems.
-Quarter 4 2017 \$28,480.00
+This review will be a complete stand-alone document. \$28,480.00 Quarter 4 2018 2) POC With reference to the priorities established in 1 above, investigate the completeness of national coverage of spatial data (for example a seamless national Tsunami risk

-3) Action plan:

-Develop an action plan that identifies how to obtain the required data.
-This action plan will be a complete standalone document.

-4) Education, Communication and Training Produce an SOP and how-to guides to describe methods for access and analysis of data using the tools available to emergency managers.
-This will be a valuable tool for your Quarter 1 2018 \$28,480.00